 - On day two, collect the final sample when your baby first wakes up.

 - Return the container to the lab as soon as possible.

-The normal range for a 24-hour porphyrins urine test is about 50 to 300 mg (milligrams), although results vary slightly in different laboratories.
+The normal range for a 24-hour porphyrins urine test is about 50 to 300 milligrams, although results vary among different laboratories.

 Abnormal test results can indicate liver cancer, hepatitis, lead poisoning, or one of the different forms of porphyria.
 Your doctor will be able to interpret the results for a diagnosis and recommend the best course of treatment.